 Indeed!
 Pratt offers Custom Classes for students interested in designing a specialized hands-on learning experience.
 Make your creative experience happen when the time is right for you.
 Let us know what you’d like to do by sending an email to firstname.lastname@example.org.

 Make a big impact on our creative community with a tax-deductible donation today!

-Pratt depends on generous contributions to keep our class rates affordable, to offer free weekend classes for local children, to provide scholarships and tuition assistance for those in need, and to bring renowned Master Artists to campus to share creative intelligence from all around the world.
+Pratt depends on generous contributions to keep our class rates affordable, to offer Pay-What-You-Can classes for local children, to provide scholarships and tuition assistance for those in need, and to bring renowned Master Artists to campus to share creative intelligence from all around the world.

 Get updates from @ Pratt Enews